zubair001/Announcement_Board/README.md

 In the project directory all necessary code is under /src directory.
 Inside /src, there are dedicated folder for components, services and utilities.

-## Technologies
-The following technologies have been used:
-        - React
-        - JavaScript
-        - Ant Design (UI Library)